France held to 1-1 draw by Hungary at Euro 2020 - WHIZ News

 Given the quality of their opponents, Hungary’s draw was more like a victory and Gulacsi pumped his fists as the crowd gave the players a massive ovation.

+“Today we managed to earn some glory,” Hungary coach Marco Rossi said through a translator.
+“Tomorrow life will go on as usual.”

-The Hungarian players then lined up in front of their home fans behind one goal and stood with their hands on their hearts as the crowd sang.
+The Hungarian players lined up in front of their home fans behind one goal after the match and stood with their hands on their hearts as the crowd sang.

+“The Hungarian fans are unmatched.
+We have unique fans,” Rossi said.
+“That’s why we work so hard to please them.”

+Many of the fans waved the green-white-and-red national flag, while others were clad in black T-shirts with Magyaroszag (Hungary) written on them.
+Still others stood bare-chested behind one of the goals in bright afternoon sunshine.

 More AP soccer: https://apnews.com/hub/Soccer and https://twitter.com/AP_Sports